afiodorov/afiodorov.github.io/_posts/2015-12-04-terry-replies.md

 Now what do we actually mean by raw intelligence?
 No one really knows what it is, but one thing is clear: clever people do well on a lot of seemingly unrelated tasks.
-And this is highly frustrating for some of us who invest a lot of time in the aforementioned deliberate practise only to be outperformed by “genius amateurs”.
+And this is highly frustrating for some of us who invest a lot of time in the aforementioned deliberate practice only to be outperformed by “genius amateurs”.
 The correlations across different fields are referred to as a g-factor.
 Colloquially, we refer to people who possess “much raw intelligence” as high G people.